cilium/cilium/Documentation/troubleshooting.rst

 ..
 Note::

-          Please check the dump files for sensitive information and strip it away before sharing it with us.
+          Please check the archive for sensitive information and strip it away before sharing it with us.

 Below is an approximate list of the kind of information in the archive.
-It is recommended that you verify it before sharing.

 * Cilium status
 * Cilium version